You get two crafts in one with this Paper Mache heart and watercolor hearts decoration.

 I know I say this with almost every craft I make, but I did have fun making both the paper mache heart and the hanging heart wall decoration.

 The fun bit was just playing with the watercolor inks and trying out different techniques.
 I played around with both salt and alcohol, experimenting with the effects they had on the inks.
+I used the same inks for my Scandi style doodle flower decorations.

 Both adults and children can enjoy this craft.
 I know the children would enjoy playing with the watercolor inks to get a tie-dye effect.